Table of Contents

 Advantages of a Portable Unit

-Choosing a portable unit has many advantages over window units or split ACs.
+Choosing a portable unit has many advantages over window units or mini split ACs.
 Firstly, you don’t have to pay for expensive installation, it is quick and simple enough to do yourself.
 Almost all portable ACs come with window installation kits to help you vent the warm air outside.

 Secondly, they are easy to reposition and move around within your home.
 So you can cool the room you want, without cooling extra rooms.
 This is particularly useful for apartments which have air-conditioning in some rooms, but not in others.
 It also helps for events where air-conditioning is needed for a few days, but not on a permanent basis.